urgrue/java-async-http/README.md

 # Java Async HTTP Client
-A simple HTTP client that allows for both asynchronous and synchronous HTTP calls built on top of Java's `HttpURLConnection`.
+A simple asynchronous HTTP client built on top of Java's `HttpURLConnection`.

 This project is still being improved and major changes may occur breaking backwards compatibility.